Monadic second-order model-checking on decomposable matroids: Matroid Operations

-The other difference with boundaried parse trees is that leaves now represent abstract matroids of size less than $t$ and not elements of the matroid, thus the parallel parse tree must be modified for our proof.
-Each leaf labeled by an abstract $k$ boundaried matroid $M$ is replaced by a binary tree with as much leaves as internal elements of $M$.
-Each leaf of this subtree is labeled by a number between $1$ and $t$ to determine which element of $M$ it represents.
-We have then a bijection $f$ between the leaves of this new tree and the internal elements of the matroid parsed by the original parallel parse tree.
+Observe that a leaf of a term of $\mathcal{T}_k$ represents a matroid of size less than $k$, while a leaf of a term in $\mathcal{M}_t^{\mathbb{F}}$ represents one element of the matroid it defines.
+To use our method on terms of $\mathcal{T}_k$, it is convenient to modify them.
+At each leaf labeled by an abstract $1$ boundaried matroid $M$, we root a binary tree with as many leaves as internal elements in $M$.
+We denote by $\tilde{\mathcal{T}_k}$, the sets of terms of $\mathcal{T}_k$ transformed in this way.
+We now have a bijection between the leaves of a term of $\tilde{\mathcal{T}_k}$ and the elements of the matroid it represents.

-\begin{theorem}[Characterization of dependency] Let $T$ be a parallel parse tree parsing the matroid $M$ modified as previously explained and $X$ a set of elements of $M$. $X$ is dependent if and only if there exists a signature $\lambda_{s}$ for each node $s$ of the tree $T$ such that : \begin{enumerate} \item if $s_{1}$ and $s_{2}$ are the children of $s$ of label $\odot{N}$ then $R_{p}(\lambda_{s_{1}},\lambda_{s_{2}},\lambda_{s},N)$ \item if $s$ is labeled by an abstract boundaried matroid $N$, then $X \cap N$ is a set of signature $\lambda_{s}$ \item the set of nodes labeled by an abstract matroid of signature non $\varnothing$ is non empty \item the signature at the root is $\{\{\},\{1\}\}$ \end{enumerate} \end{theorem}
+\begin{theorem}[Characterization of dependence] Let $T$ be a term of $\tilde{\mathcal{T}_k}$ which represents the matroid $M$ and let $X$ be a set of elements of $M$.
+The set $X$ is dependent if and only if there exists a signature $\lambda_{s}$ at each node $s$ of $T$ seen as a labeled tree: \begin{enumerate} \item if $s_{1}$ and $s_{2}$ are the children of $s$ of label $\odot_{N}$ then $R_{p}(\lambda_{s_{1}},\lambda_{s_{2}},\lambda_{s},N)$ \item if $s$ is labeled by an abstract boundaried matroid $N$, then $X \cap N$ is a set of signature $\lambda_{s}$ in $N$ \item the signature at the root is $\mathbf{2}$ \end{enumerate} \end{theorem} \begin{proof} Let us remark that the set $X$ is dependent in $M$ if its signature contains the set $\{\}$, i.e. if it is $\mathbf{2}$.
+We thus have to prove by induction on $T$ that $\lambda_s$ is the signature of $X$ in $T_s$.
+The base case is given by the condition $2$, while Lemma \ref{relation_simple} and condition $1$ allow us to prove the induction step. \end{proof}

-$F(\phi(\vec{x}))$ is again a formula of $MSO$ defined inductively from $\phi(\vec{x})$ of $MSO_{M}$ by relativization to the leaves and use of the formula $dep$ which is given in the proof of the next theorem to replace the independence predicate.
-The construction of $F(\phi(\vec{x}))$ can be made in time linear in the size of $\phi(\vec{x})$ for a fixed $k$.
+The function $F$ we use in the next theorem is the same as in Section \ref{sec:rep_matroid}.
+It associates a formula of $MSO$ to a formula of $MSO_{M}$ by relativization to the leaves and the use of a formula $dep$, whose new definition is given in the proof of the next theorem.